Zhouyuan-Chen/Zhouyuan-Chen/README.md

 ### NetEase EStar-Plan

 This is an open class offered by an Internet company, and I am honored to be able to participate.
-I learned how to write basic GLSL in this class, and found there is a big gap between industry and academia in computer graphics.
+I learned how to write basic GLSL language in this class, implemented some basic functions(camera function, PBR, IBL), and found there is a big gap between industry and academia in computer graphics.

 - code and report(Code is not available due to confidentiality requirements.)